(717) 569-0812

 • Sheep’s milk: We don’t usually drink sheep’s milk since it’s so high in lactose, but it makes a fantastic base for cheese.
 Roquefort, feta, petit basque and manchego are all made using sheep’s milk.

 • Goat’s milk: Goat’s milk lends a distinctive tangy flavor to cheeses like Le Chevrot and French Bucheron.
-Goat milk cheese is also known as chèvre.
+Goat milk cheese is also known as chevre.

-• Buffalo milk: While not a common cheese ingredient, buffalo milk has made a name for itself in the cheese-making world as the traditional choice for mozzarella.
+• Buffalo milk: While not a common cheese ingredient, buffalo milk has made a name for itself in the cheesemaking world as the traditional choice for mozzarella.
 However, most mass-produced mozzarella is made with cow’s milk.

 Even more obscure types of milk can be used to make regional specialty cheeses.
 For example, camel’s milk is the basis for caravane cheese, first produced in Mauritania.
 Other cheeses can be made from horse or even yak’s milk.